muhammadkaleem380/muhammadkaleem380/README.md

 I-am-muhammadkaleem380@github
 -------------------------
-💻 I am a self taught Full Stack Developer and a Mobile App Developer 📚 I have a Bachelors in Software Engineering from SirSyed University of Engineering and Technology 📝 I have a strong interest in Mobile Apps and Backend Development 🔭 Working on Web and App development
+💻 I am a self taught Full Stack Developer and a Mobile App Developer 📝 I have a strong interest in Mobile Apps and Backend Development 🔭 Working on Web and App development
 🌱 Learning about Solidity